Want to improve your chances of landing a job? Lay out your resume correctly.

 Before we get into the complete list of layout options, we want to show you a resume layout that works perfectly for most job seekers, regardless of their career field or experience level.

 The layout below is a chronological resume, which puts work experience at the forefront.
-The organization makes it very clean and easy to read, which is essential when recruiters only spend about seven seconds looking at a resume.
+The way it’s organized makes it very clean and easy to read, which is essential when recruiters only spend about seven seconds looking at a resume.

-If you are gearing up to apply for a job and need a resume quickly, this layout would be an excellent selection.
+If you are gearing up to apply for a job and need a resume quickly, this layout would be an excellent selection because it plays to most candidate’s strengths and because it is the most common and expected resume layout, so recruiters will be very familiar with it.

 Resume layout guide: margins, font size, line spacing and style